sronderos/test-repo/README.md

-# test-repo
+# Introduction

-This is a test repo for C2C Elite 2021

-This is only a test
+This is a repository created by *Firstname*

+## Usage

+Run this command to execute the application:

+`python filename.py`